RickyG1024/DFRobot_SHT3x/README.md

 uint8_t  setTemperatureLimitC(float highset,float highclear,float lowset,float lowclear);

 /**
- * @brief Set the threshold temperature and alarm clear temperature(°F)
+ * @brief Set the threshold temperature and alarm clear temperature(°F).
- * @param highset High temperature alarm point, when the temperature is greater than this value, the
+ * @param highset High temperature alarm point, when the temperature is greater than this value,
- * ALERT pin generates an alarm signal.
+ * the ALERT pin generates an alarm signal.
- * @param highClear High temperature alarm clear point, alarming when the temp higher than the
+ * @param highClear High temperature alarm clear point, alarming when the temp higher than the highset,
- * highset, otherwise the alarm signal will be cleared.
+ * otherwise the alarm signal will be cleared.
- * @param lowset Low temperature alarm point, when the temperature is lower than this value, the ALERT
+ * @param lowset Low temperature alarm point, when the temperature is lower than this value,
- * pin generates an alarm signal.
+ * the ALERT pin generates an alarm signal.
  * @param lowclear Low temperature alarm clear point, alarming when the temp lower than the highset,
  * otherwise the alarm signal will be cleared.
  * @note -40 to 257 (Fahrenheit), highset > highClear > lowclear > lowset.